Functional Partial Linear Model

-\begin{quotation} {\it Abstract:} When predicting scalar responses in the situation where the explanatory variables are functions, it is sometimes the case that some functional variables are related to responses linearly while other variables have more complicated relationships with the responses.
+\centerline{ \bf Functional Partial Linear Model} \centerline{Heng Lian} \centerline{\it Division of Mathematical Sciences,} \centerline{\it School of Physical and Mathematical Sciences,} \centerline{\it Nanyang Technological University,} \centerline{\it Singapore 637371.} \begin{quotation} {\it Abstract:} When predicting scalar responses in the situation where the explanatory variables are functions, it is sometimes the case that some functional variables are related to responses linearly while other variables have more complicated relationships with the responses.
 In this paper, we propose a new semi-parametric model to take advantage of both parametric and nonparametric functional modeling.
 Asymptotic properties of the proposed estimators are established and finite sample behavior is investigated through a small simulation experiment.

 {\it Key words and phrases:} Functional data; Kernel regression; Partial linear model; Rates of convergence.

 \end{quotation}